kunicmarko20/SonataAnnotationBundle/README.md

 ### ActionButton

 This will add button next to your add button in a list view.
+[Here](https://sonata-project.org/bundles/admin/3-x/doc/cookbook/recipe_custom_action.html#custom-action-without-entity) you can find how the template should look like.

 ```php
 <?php